 Drawing on the actions already taken to evolve our energy offerings and reduce car¬bon emissions from our operations, in 2022 TotalEnergies published an outline of what our businesses might look like as we become a carbon-neutral energy company by 2050, together with society.

 - about 50% of our energy in the form of low-carbon electricity, with corresponding storage capacity, totaling about 500 TWh/year, on the premise that we develop about 400 GW of renewable capacity;

-25%, equivalent to 50 Mt/year, of the energy produced would be from decarbonized energy molecules (either in the form of biogas, hydrogen, or synthetic liquid fuels from the following circular reaction: H2 + CO² e-fuels).
+- about 25% of our energy, equivalent to 50 Mt/year of decarbonized fuels in the form of biogas, hydrogen, or synthetic liquid fuels from the circular reaction H2 + CO2 (e-fuels);

-- 1 Mb/day of hydrocarbons (i.e., close to 4 times less than in 2030, in line with the reduction outlined in the IEA’s Net Zero scenario) made up primarily of liquefied natural gas, around 0.7 Mboe/d, and very low-cost oil would account for the rest.
-This oil would be used, in particular, in the petrochemicals industry to produce around 10 Mt/year of polymers, two-thirds of which would come from the circular economy.
+- about 1 Mb/day of oil and gas (about a quarter of the total in 2030, consistent with the decline envisaged in the IEA’s 2021 Net Zero scenario), primarily liquefied natural gas (roughly 0.7 Mboe/day, or 25-30 Mt/year) with very low-cost oil accounting for the rest.
+Most of that oil would be used in the petrochemicals industry to produce about 10 Mt/year of polymers, of which two thirds would come from the circular economy.

-These hydrocarbons would represent Scope 3 emissions of around 100 Mt/year.
-To achieve carbon neutrality together with society, TotalEnergies will help “eliminate” the equivalent of 100 Mt of CO2 a year produced by its customers by developing two activities:
+To get to net zero together with society, TotalEnergies would help “eliminate” the equivalent of 100 Mt/year of CO2 generated by our customers by developing:

-A carbon storage service for its customers, which would store 50 to 100 Mt/year of CO².
+- a carbon storage service for customers that would store 50 to 100 Mt/year of CO2;

-An industrial e-fuels activity that would avoid 25 to 50 Mt/year of CO2 for our customers through production using 100% green hydrogen while making up for the intermittence of renewable energies to replace fossil fuels.
+- an industrial e-fuels business that would prevent 25 to 50 million tons of CO2 for our customers through production with 100% green hydrogen, while offsetting the intermittent nature of renewable energies to make them a viable replacement for fossil fuels.